Customize service detection in Service Detection v2

 • How-to guide

-Service Detection v2 (SDv2) allows you to define services based on resource attributes.
+Service Detection v2 (SDv2) allows you to define services based on span resource attributes.
 You can use the default Dynatrace detection rules and also define your own custom rules.
+The same rules are also applied to log and metric ingest which allows Dynatrace to link the input of all sources together.

 Aim and context